binipringle/crim-outline/index.md

 **110.10 Attempt to commit a crime; no defense.** If the conduct in which a person engages otherwise constitutes an attempt to commit a crime pursuant to section 110.00, it is no defense to a prosecution for such attempt that the crime charged to have been attempted was, under the attendant circumstances, factually or legally impossible of commission, if such crime could have been committed had the attendant circumstances been as such person believed them to be.

-## Solicitation crimes and accomplice liability

-**NYPL Section 100.00 (5th Degree Solicitation)**  (1) with intent that another person engage in conduct constituting a crime, (2) he solicits, requests, commands, importunes or otherwise attempts to cause such other person to engage in such conduct.

-**NYPL §20.00: Criminal Liability for Conduct of Another** When one person engages in conduct which constitutes an offense, another person is criminally liable for such conduct when: acting with the mental culpability required for the commission thereof, he solicits, request, commands, importunes, or intentionally aids such person to engage in such conduct.

 **The merger doctrine – different from the felony murder merger we talked about** The merger doctrine for attempt crimes is different from the merger that courts apply in felony murder cases.
 The merger doctrine in attempt crimes provides that the crime of attempt to commit a crime cannot be merged with the completed crime.
 In New York this merger only applies to murder (i.e. a person cannot be convicted of attempted murder and murder).
 In New York, a person can be convicted of conspiracy and solicitation and either the attempted crime and the completed crime.
 New York takes a more punitive approach than the Model Penal Code and common law, where the merger applies to attempt, conspiracy, and solicitation.
 MPC and common law consider that once the crime is completed, two charges are unnecessary.